Why Does CPAP Feel Like Suffocating? Banner

 Conclusion

-If you find that your CPAP feels suffocating, it is crucial to consult with an ENT (ear, nose, and throat) specialist.
+If you find that your CPAP feels suffocating, it is essential to consult with an ENT specialist (ear, nose, and throat specialist).
 Our professionals can perform a thorough evaluation, including assessing nasal patency, and develop a targeted treatment plan tailored to your specific needs.
 By addressing nasal obstruction, you can optimize the benefits of CPAP therapy and experience more comfortable and effective sleep apnea management.